CrystalAsia/sendywpcf/README.md

 <p>[submit "Sign ME Up!"]</p>
 ```

-... and in the shortcode [sendywpcd id=""] add in your list id from Sendy.
+In the shortcode [sendywpcd id=""] add in your list id from Sendy.
 I recommend a quiz, and acceptance checkbox.
 I also recommend double opt-in on the Sendy side :)